-Tucked in the northwestern corner of Colorado with views that rival those of the Grand Canyon, Moffat County is your next destination en route to the west side of Rocky Mountain National Park.
+Tucked in the northwestern corner of Colorado with views that rival those of the Grand Canyon, Moffat County is your next destination en route to Rocky Mountain National Park.

-A little off the beaten path and away from crowds, Moffat County encompasses the towns of Craig, Maybell, Hamilton, Massadona and Lay and is home to two-thirds of Dinosaur National Monument (www.mycoloradoparks.com/national-parks/dinosaur-nm)
+A little off the beaten path and away from the crowds, Moffat County encompasses the towns of Craig, Maybell, Hamilton, Massadona and Lay and is home to two-thirds of Dinosaur National Monument (www.mycoloradoparks.com/national-parks/dinosaur-nm)

 “It’s absolutely gorgeous,” says Tom Kleinschnitz who serves as Moffat County tourism director.
 “The views along the Yampa and Green River corridors and on the Yampa Bench Road in Dinosaur National Monument match or are better than the overlooks at some places in the Grand Canyon.”

-“There are times in the middle of the winter where they’ll bunch up into a herd of 800 to 1,000,” Kleinschnitz says.
+“There are times in the middle of the winter where they’ll bunch up into a herd of hundreds,” Kleinschnitz says.
 “So that’s an opportunity for people to really take incredible pictures.”

-Then head east to Maybell and north to the Sand Wash Basin area where one of the largest wild mustang herds still roam.
-Their genetics can be traced back to horses brought over by early explorers from the Old World.
+If you seek more wildlife, head east to Maybell then north to the Sand Wash Basin area where one of the largest wild mustang herds still roam.
+Their biology can be traced back to horses brought over by early explorers from the Old World.
 Sand Wash Basin is 45 miles west of Craig, Colo.
 Drive west on Hwy.
 40 past Maybell.
 Turn north on Hwy.
 318 and drive about 15 miles.
 Turn right on County Road 75.

 For more information: